-Structure allows you to select multiple items and do most of the operations with selected issues at once.
-Usually, you navigate structures and focus on a single item for further actions with keyboard arrows or mouse.
+Structure allows you to select multiple items and do most operations with all selected issues at once.
+Usually, you navigate structures and focus on a single item for further actions.
 The focused item is highlighted with the blue background, and the actions (like moving) apply to the highlighted item only.